Door Gagan Ki Chhaon Mein: Release and reception

 Door Gagan Ki Chhaon Mein was released in 1964, and received critical acclaim.
 Baburao Patel, then the editor of Filmindia magazine, wrote, "Door Gagan Ki Chhaon Mein just misses out on being a classic".
 However, it was not commercially successful.
 When officials suggested that Kumar give them bribes so that the film would be entered for the National Film Awards, Kumar refused.

+BFJA (Bengal Film Journalist' Association Awards)

+Although Door Gagan Ki Chhaon Mein could not be entered for the National Film Awards and perhaps could have had a chance to be a nominee or winner, Door Gagan Ki Chhaon Mein became the 8th best Indian film of 1964 in order of merit in the 28th Annual BFJA Awards but never won an award in any category.

 Remakes

 Door Gagan Ki Chhaon Mein was remade in Tamil as Ramu (1966).
 The remake was commercially successful, and won the National Film Award for Best Feature Film in Tamil.
 Kishore Kumar's brother Ashok Kumar praised Ramu screenwriter Javar Seetharaman for making suitable changes to the screenplay.
 The film was also remade in Telugu with that same title in 1968, and in Malayalam as Babumon (1975).